ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ### How does this relate to use cases?

 * The System Under Design in use cases is what we are calling the app
-* Primary actors in Use-Cases language are Driving actors in Ports & Adapters language; Seconday actors are Driven actors
+* Primary actors in Use-Cases language are Driving actors in Ports & Adapters language; Secondary actors are Driven actors
-* Properly speaking, the concept of ports doesn't exist in use-case modeling
+* Properly speaking, the concept of ports doesn't exist in use-case modelling

 ### How does this relate to Walking Skeleton?